 Nonetheless, the thought experiment developed by Frauchiger and Renner does achieve something distinct and interesting.
 We can understand Wigner’s no-go theorem to be of the following form: “Within a model incorporating both mental and physical phenomena, a set of apparently reasonable conditions on how the model treats physical phenomena, mental phenomena, and their interaction cannot all be satisfied”.
 The Frauchiger-Renner thought experiment can be cast in the same form, with different choices about how to implement the model and which conditions to consider.
 The major difference in the model itself is that Frauchiger and Renner do not take consciousnesses to be entities in their own rights, but simply take some states of certain physical systems to correspond to conscious experiences.
 Within such a model, Wigner’s assumption that each mind has a single, definite conscious experience at all times seems far less natural than it did within his model, where consciousnesses are distinct entities from the physical systems that determine them.
 Thus Frauchiger and Renner need to weaken this assumption, which was so natural to Wigner.
 The weakening they choose is a sort of transitivity of theories of mind.
 In their words (Assumption C in their paper):

-Suppose that agent A has established that “I am certain that agent A’, upon reasoning within the same theory as the one I am using, is certain that x =\xi at time t.”
-Then agent A can conclude that “I am certain that x=\xi at time t.”
+Suppose that agent A has established that “I am certain that agent A’, upon reasoning within the same theory as the one I am using, is certain that at time .”
+Then agent A can conclude that “I am certain that at time .”

 Just as Assumption 3 above was, for Wigner, a natural restriction on how a sensible theory ought to treat mental phenomena, this serves as Frauchiger’s and Renner’s proposed constraint.
 Just as Wigner designed a thought experiment that demonstrated the incompatibility of his assumption with an assumption of the universal applicability of unitary quantum mechanics to physical systems, so do Frauchiger and Renner.